Notre Dame High School (Easton, Pennsylvania)

-Notre Dame High School, also known as Notre Dame Green Pond, is a private, Roman Catholic high school in Easton, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
+Notre Dame High School, also known as Notre Dame Green Pond, is a private, Catholic high school in Easton, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
 It is located within the Roman Catholic Diocese of Allentown.

-As of the 2021-22 school year, the school had an enrollment of 494 students, according to National Center for Education Statistics data.
+As of the 2023-24 school year, the school had an enrollment of 481 students, according to National Center for Education Statistics data.

-Background

-The school has students from four surrounding Pennsylvania counties and two counties in New Jersey.
-It has a broad socioeconomic background and varies in character from urban to suburban.
+The school serves students from four surrounding Pennsylvania counties, two counties in New Jersey, and several foreign countries.
+The school's students have a broad socioeconomic background, varying from urban to suburban.
 The community is mostly residential with several commercial and light industrial areas.
-Notre Dame offers the Aquinas Program, which offers education to children with learning disabilities.
+Notre Dame offers an education program to children with learning disabilities, known as the Aquinas Program.

-The school also has several international students.

 Activities and athletics

 Notre Dame competes within the Colonial League and District XI.
 They are noted for their strong athletics programs.
 They are rivals with neighboring Wilson Area High School.
-They field the following varsity sports in the boys' category: football, soccer, cross country, golf, basketball, wrestling, tennis, track, baseball, and have an agreement with local Moravian Academy to let Notre Dame students play lacrosse and field hockey for them.
-Notre Dame also fields girls' volleyball, cross country, tennis basketball, soccer, track, and softball.
+They field the following varsity sports in the boys' category: football, soccer, cross country, volleyball, golf, basketball, wrestling, tennis, track, and baseball.

+In girls sports, the school fields teams in volleyball, cross country, tennis basketball, soccer, track, and softball teams.

+The school also has an agreement with Moravian Academy, which permits its students play lacrosse and field hockey for them, and an agreement with Bethlehem Catholic High School, which allows them to play ice hockey with them in the Lehigh Valley Scholastic Hockey League (LVSHL).